Skip to Content

 That night, two very tiny babies came into the world — Jeremee at two pounds and one half ounces, and Kacee weighing two pounds, 12 ounces.

 Paula was placed on magnesium and steroids, but was able to go home four days later.
-The babies went into the Neonatal Intensive Care Unit (NICU) at Rocky Mountain Hospital for Children, a hospital they’d call home for about the next few months.
+The babies went into the Neonatal Intensive Care Unit (NICU) at HCA HealthONE Rocky Mountain Children's at Presbyterian St. Luke's, a hospital they’d call home for about the next few months.

 PDA Ligation heart surgery